AUCTIONS 101 & FREQUENTLY ASKED QUESTIONS

 We accept Cash, personal check, VISA, MasterCard, and most debit cards.

 Our auction (like other auctions) charges a small fee to the buyer (the industry term is Buyer’s Premium) on top of the selling price of the item.
-The Buyer’s Premium is a small percentage (in our case 15%) of the selling price, which is added to the selling price to get your purchase amount.
+The Buyer’s Premium is a small percentage (in our case 18%, discounted to 15% for payment by Cash or Check) of the selling price, which is added to the selling price to get your purchase amount.
 The auction house keeps this fee, which allows us to keep our sellers’ commission rates competitive so we can keep bringing in great merchandise for you, yet still meet our overhead expenses.